-Distribution of Conjunctions in Hill Frame
+5.5.
+Distribution of conjunctions in Hill frame

-For each of the conjunction events detected across all thrust accelerations considered in this study, it is beneficial to consider the distribution of these conjunctions in the Hill frame, which is centered on the re-orbit system and has axes directed in the orbit radial, in-track, and cross-track directions.20
+For each of the conjunction events detected across all thrust accelerations considered in this study, it is beneficial to consider the distribution of these conjunctions in the Hill frame,10 which is

-^{}The Hill frame is also referred to as the local vertical, local horizontal (LVLH) frame in the relative motion literature.
+10 The Hill frame is also referred to as the local vertical, local horizontal (LVLH) frame in the relative motion literature.

-- (a) Mean number of conjunctions with 1σ swaths. - (b) Mean number of conjunctions (logarithmic y-axis).
+(a) Mean number of conjunctions with 1σ swaths.

-Figure 9.
+Fig. 9.
 Mean number of conjunctions per trajectory at 50 km as function of thrust level and risk, shown with hyperbolic best-fit lines on linear and logarithmic axes.

-For all conjunctions at a distance threshold of 50 km detected across all 1152 trajectories at a thrust acceleration of 5 mN, Figure 10 illustrates the distribution in the local orbit plane by relative position magnitude in Figure 10(a) and relative velocity magnitude in Figure 10(b).
-As Figure 10 highlights, trends in the relative position and velocity distributions are not observed, i.e., the conjunction events detected are uniformly distributed (qualitatively) in the radial/in-track and radial/cross-track planes.
+centered on the re-orbit system and has axes directed in the orbit radial, in-track, and cross-track directions [23].
+For all conjunctions at a distance threshold of 50 km detected across all 1152 trajectories at a thrust acceleration of 5 mN, Fig. 10 illustrates the distribution in the local orbit plane by relative position magnitude in Fig. 10(a) and relative velocity magnitude in Fig. 10(b).
+As Fig. 10 highlights, trends in the relative position and velocity distributions are not observed, i.e., the conjunction events detected are uniformly distributed (qualitatively) in the radial/in-track and radial/ cross-track planes.
 Furthermore, these conjunctions occur at a broad range of relative speeds that are uncorrelated with the location of these conjunctions in the Hill frame.
 No correlations in these Hill frame distributions with thrust level, initial longitude, initial inclination, or conjuncting debris object class are observed.

-Figure 10 has important implications for guidance strategies for continuous thrust re-orbit systems that are equipped to attenuate conjunction risk by adjusting the thrust profile such that a sufficiently evasive trajectory is achieved relative to a conjuncting debris object.
+Fig. 10 has important implications for guidance strategies for continuous thrust re-orbit systems that are equipped to attenuate conjunction risk by adjusting the thrust profile such that a sufficiently evasive trajectory is achieved relative to a conjuncting debris object.
 Since no trends are qualitatively observed in the Hill frame position and velocity distributions, guidance strategies for avoidance must be flexible and robust, designed to handle any given relative position and velocity in the Hill frame.
-Note that the conjunctions illustrated in Figure 10 are the positions of conjuncting debris when these objects first come within the distance threshold of 50 km, which is not necessarily the time of closest approach to the re-orbit system for each of these derelicts.
+Note that the conjunctions illustrated in Fig. 10 are the positions of conjuncting debris when these objects first come within the distance threshold of 50 km, which is not necessarily the time of closest approach to the re-orbit system for each of these derelicts.
 Positions at the times of "first approach" are used to simulate the environmental sensing and detection performed by an autonomous re-orbit system, activities that would determine whether execution of the guidance strategy is even necessary.